flrnbc/arxiv_script/README.md

 ```bash
 pip install --editable .
 ```
+This also installs the required packages.
+We will soon release the _axs_ on _pypi_ making the installation easier.

 **NOTE:** In the following we will run all our commands in this virtual environment.

 ## setup